The Basics: Baking Soda vs. Baking Powder

 Baking soda is also known as sodium bicarbonate or bicarbonate of soda.

-The first thing to understand is that baking soda is a base (we touched on this a bit when talking about cocoa powders last week!).
+The first thing to understand is that baking soda is a base (I touched on this a bit when talking about cocoa powders).
 So, it needs an acid to react with to create carbon dioxide (bubbles!), which is what gives rise to baked goods such as cakes, cookies, and biscuits.

 Baking soda will create leavening on its own when it is heated, but it also produces sodium carbonate, which can result in a metallic taste.
-This affect is neutralized in baked goods by adding those acids!
+This effect is neutralized in baked goods by adding those acids!

-How Much to Use?
 A general rule of thumb is ¼ teaspoon of baking soda per 1 cup of flour.

-Make-Ahead Note: Baking soda begins to work as soon as it touches liquid, so it is important to bake items that are only leavened with baking soda as soon as the batter or dough is mixed together.
+Baking soda begins to work as soon as it touches liquid, so it is important to bake items that are only leavened with baking soda as soon as the batter or dough is mixed together.
 The longer you let it sit, you’ll notice a decrease in the leavening effect.

-Baking powder is a mixture of baking soda, cream of tartar (an acid) and, at times, cornstarch.
+Baking powder is a mixture of baking soda, cream of tartar (an acid), and, at times, cornstarch.